owulveryck/blog/content/post/xtreme-programming.md

 But still, IT crew usually refer to those concepts as _Tools for the devs_.
 But Ops should not be opposed to Devs in the strict sense.
 Actually **Ops are also developing their business**.
 In the era of "services everywhere" (_XaaS_), pure Ops teams must define contracts of services.
 Therefore they must develop the services to fulfill the contracts.

-More and more Ops will need development skills, but they even will more need methods.
+More and more Ops will need development skills, but even more, they will need methods.
 Scrum is a good way to start.

 # Part II: Using extreme programming in an "Ops" team